tonysm/bootcamp.turbo-laravel.com/resources/docs/installation.md

 # Installation

-Our first step is create the app and setup our local enviroment.
-There are two guides described here, you may choose how you're going to run the app locally as you feel more comfortable.
+Our first step is to create the web app and setup our local environment.
+There are two paths in here: one uses a local installation setup, and another one that uses [Laravel Sail](https://laravel.com/docs/sail).
+Choose how you're going to run the app locally as you feel more comfortable.

 ## Local Installation

-If you'd rather have PHP installed locally and using SQLite, this section is for you.
+If you'd rather have PHP installed locally and use SQLite, this section is for you.
 This local setup follows the same approach as the Official Laravel Bootcamp.
-Let's get started.

 The first step is to create the project, which we can do using [Composer](https://getcomposer.org/):